mklprudence/5-triple-star/CONTRIBUTING.md

-# Repository Structure Template for Contributors
+# How to Contribute to the Project

-## Structure
+## Repository Structure Template for Contributors

 <p>All directories and files in this repository should be arranged in the following suggested format for consistency.
 Users should get familiarized with the structure listed below to find files easily. </p>